MogboPython/Elektor/README.md

     Note over Contract: Checks the proof
     Contract-->>Voter: Grants or rejects voting request
     Voter->>Contract: Submits vote
-    Note over Contract: Verifies that the sender has voting rights Note over Contract: If verified, accepts and stores the encrypted vote Contract-->>Voter: Returns transaction receipt
+    Note over Contract: Verifies that the sender has voting rights, if verified, accepts and stores the encrypted vote Contract-->>Voter: Returns transaction receipt
 ```